Keyboard shortcuts

 raspiBackup regularly creates any backup versions that can be restored if necessary. can be restored if necessary.
 Often, however, you simply want to have the last backup backup on a medium so that you can use it immediately in the event of an error, i.e. a clone. in the event of an error, i.e. a clone.

 However, this is possible with the help of a small auxiliary tool: With this a backup is created and this backup is then restored to a medium. to a medium.
-If the backup type rsync is used, the restore is only a synchronization of the changes from the last backup to the current backup and is usually done quickly.
+If the backup type rsync is used, the restore is only a synchronization of the changes from the last backup to the current backup and finishes much earlier.
+For all other backup types and backup modes, the restore is always a standard restore and not a synchronization.

 The help tool is called raspiBackupAndClone.sh and is available on GitHub.